GaoLabXDU/Beaconet/README.md

 * [Visualization-and-evaluation](#Visualization-and-evaluation)
 ---------

-#### Install
+### Install
 Our algorithm, Beaconet, is a deep learning method, which is implemented using PyTorch framework.
-If you have GPUs on your machine, it is strongly support that to install pytorch with cuda to accelerate the running speed.
+If you have GPUs on your machine, it is strongly recommended to install pytorch with cuda to accelerate the running speed.
-Just skip the section **Install PyTorch**, if you are familiar to PyTorch framework and deep learning or you have expertise to install PyTorch with correct version to your machine.
+Just **skip** the section **Install PyTorch**, if you are **familiar to PyTorch framework** and deep learning or you have expertise to install PyTorch with correct version to your machine.

-##### Install Pytorch
+#### Install Pytorch

-Firstly, you need select cuda version that is supported by your computer. click [CUDA Toolkit Archive](https://developer.nvidia.com/cuda-toolkit-archive) to find a cuda with specific version.
+You need select cuda version that is supported by your computer. click [CUDA Toolkit Archive](https://developer.nvidia.com/cuda-toolkit-archive) to find a cuda with specific version.
 After installing cuda, you can install GPU version PyTorch.
 It is notable that you should select the correct version matching to the installed cuda on your machine.

-Here is some example to install pytorch. install the pytorch with cuda 11.3 using pip:
+Here are some example to install pytorch.

+install the pytorch with cuda 11.3 using pip:
 ```Bash
 pip3 install torch --extra-index-url https://download.pytorch.org/whl/cu113